DAT300-Group5/dataset_analytics/benchmark/Simulating_Workflow.md

 # Simulating Workflow

+Roles of the Virtual Machine

+The virtual machine runs on the ARM64 platform, emulated entirely in software via QEMU’s TCG.

+A Python environment is preinstalled, along with CLI tools for three database engines.

+The virtual machine **does not** handle `create`, `validate`, or final `analyze` stages.
+It only performs the **`run_experiments`** step.

+---

 1. Install required tools + download the image
 2. Decompress image
 3. Create directory, upload project code and database files (SQL/YAML config)